ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Related Works

-Specifically, among the numerous available algorithms, Principal Component Analysis (PCA) \cite{b7}, t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{b22}, and Uniform Manifold Approximation and Projection (UMAP) \cite{b5} are particularly prominent in the fields of cell biology, bioinformatics, and data visualization \cite{b8}.
-This study addresses the challenge of selecting the appropriate dimensionality reduction method to mitigate the curse of dimensionality in K-means clustering.
-The study involves extracting a comprehensive set of features from DNA sequence datasets using k-mer frequency matrices.
-PCA, UMAP, and t-SNE are individually employed to reduce the dimensionality of these feature datasets, and their effectiveness is evaluated based on clustering accuracy, allowing the identification and categorization of the most suitable method for each dataset.
-This categorization process, referred to as dataset sub-tagging, organizes the labeled datasets into a cohesive group, which is subsequently used to train a multilayer perceptron (MLP) \cite{b51} model to achieve model adaptability.

-\section{Related works}
+\section{Related Works}

-Errors can occur during DNA sequencing, necessitating the use of error correction codes or the combination of clustering methods with error correction codes to enhance error correction capabilities \cite{b32}.
+DNA storage technology, as a cutting-edge information storage method, can be divided into three main stages: upstream, midstream, and downstream.
+These stages include six critical steps \cite{b3}: encoding, synthesis, storage, retrieval, sequencing and decoding (Refer to Fig.1).\\Errors can occur during DNA sequencing, complicating the decoding process.
+Robust mechanisms are required to detect and correct these errors.
+Two primary approaches are employed: using error correction codes alone, and combining clustering methods with error correction codes to enhance error correction \cite{b32}.

-\subsection{Error Correction Coding}
+\subsection{\textbf{Error Correction Coding}}

-Shubham Chandak \cite{b34} developed an approach that uses a large block-length LDPC code to handle both errors and erasures, incorporating new methods to address insertion and deletion errors during DNA synthesis.
-This approach, tested with experimental data, significantly reduced reading costs, thereby enhancing the overall efficiency and reliability of DNA storage systems.
+Shubham Chandak \cite{b34} developed a novel scheme using a single large block-length LDPC code for both error and erasure correction, introducing new techniques to handle insertion and deletion errors during the synthesis process.
+As a result, their approach, tested with experimental data obtained through array synthesis and Illumina sequencing, achieved a 30-40\% reduction in reading costs, significantly enhancing the efficiency and reliability of DNA storage systems.

-Yaniv Erlich's team \cite{b33} employed the DNA Fountain strategy along with an advanced error-correction system, successfully retrieving information from complex sequencing data.
-Their method pushed the limits of storage density, achieving results that far exceeded previous benchmarks.
+The team led by Yaniv Erlich \cite{b33} utilized the DNA Fountain storage strategy, incorporating an efficient error-correction code system, to perfectly retrieve information from the sequencing coverage equivalent to a single Illumina sequencing tile.
+They tested a process allowing for $2.18 \times 10^{15}$ retrievals with accurate data decoding.
+Furthermore, they explored the storage density limits, achieving $215$ PB per gram of DNA, significantly surpassing previous records.

-However, using only error correction codes to address sequencing errors has its limitations.
-By first reconstructing encoded data through clustering techniques before applying error correction, the likelihood of accurately recovering original sequences improves, while reducing redundancy, costs, and complexity \cite{b32}.
+However, using error correction codes alone to correct sequencing errors can have limitations in certain cases.
+In this context, if encoded data is preliminarily reconstructed from sequenced raw data using clustering techniques and then decoded with error correction codes, the probability of recovering the original sequences increases while reducing sequencing redundancy, costs, and complexity \cite{b32}.

-\subsection{Clustered Error Correction Coding}
+\subsection{\textbf{Clustered Error Correction Coding}}